jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 __Command A__ can only be outcome-dependent on __Command B__, when some of __Command B__’s output is __Command A__’s input.
 Input and output of a command are not the parameters, but what is read or written *from* the parameters.
 For command *definitions*, this means, that outcome dependency can only be indicated for sub-commands that have any possible overlap in input-output.

 Building up the outcome-dependency structure of a command is only done in the design stage of the command.
-The outcome-dependency does not change once you’ve published, versioned, a command with sub-commands.
+The outcome-dependency might not change once you’ve published, versioned, a command with sub-commands.
 Once you are done designing, the outcome-dependency configuration might be stored within the command.

 #### IO definition used for security